sgheidi/audio/README.md

 ## The program

-The program consists of two components: the main C++ source file (main.cc), which performs the data analysis, and the Python source (plot.py) which visualizes the extracted data.
+The program consists of two components: the main C++ source file (main.cc), which performs the data extraction bit-by-bit, and the Python source (plot.py) which visualizes the extracted data.

 ## Running the program